 After that, we’ll go through a bid process to select contractors for each part of the job and we’ll complete the pre-construction planning with those contractors.

 Construction on the new 7-12th grade campus at the high school and current Century Junior High building is well underway.
 These improvements are expected to be completed in time for all secondary students to begin the 2018-2019 school year at the new combined campus.
-At this time, all 7th and 8th grades will combine into one school, and 9th grade will will join the High School.
+At this time, all 7th and 8th grades will combine into one school, and 9th grade will join the High School.

 Construction in the elementary schools will begin in phases.
 All elementary school upgrades are scheduled to be completed by the 2019-2020 school year.